‘Sustainable floristry’ vs ‘sustainable florist’

 • emphasise the sustainable part of a product without mentioning the unsustainable part.

 A florist committed to sustainability will want to emphasise their sustainability initiatives.
 But if they are not addressing all aspects of their practice, they are not telling the full story.
-This can result in a lack of transparency — another factor that erodes consumer trust.
+This can result in a lack of transparency — a factor that erodes consumer trust.

 Consumer trust